 You can also stream in stereo world-wide at>> SUPER HITS WOAP STEREO 1080.
 Their full program schedule is also on display.

 We received a very nice note from Tony Burkhead (Operations Manager/Co-Owner at Modulation Media Group) on Wednesday, February 8th, 2012 confirming that WOAP(AM) was broadcasting BIG oldies stereo music, which lasted for approximately one year, until brokered mono programing returned to the air.
-Congratulations WOAP on your successful re-launch of your AM stereo station!
+Congratulations WOAP on your successful re-launch for your AM stereo station in 2015!
 Thank you for sharing this fantastic grand news!
 Your music format is ideal for AM stereo.
 Please let the stereo music stay ON-AIR this time!

 CONGRATULATIONS TO WOKR(AM) IN ROCHESTER, NEW YORK -- NOW BROADCASTING CBS SPORTS RADIO NETWORK IN C-QuAM STEREO !!

-We received a very nice note from Brian P. McGlynn (President / CEO at Genesee Media Corporation) on Sunday, February 22nd, 2015 confirming that WOKR(AM) "THE TEAM 1310" is now broadcasting sports from national CBS Sports Radio Network in Canandaigua, New York USA.
+We received a very nice e-mail from Brian P. McGlynn (President / CEO at Genesee Media Corporation) on Sunday, February 22nd, 2015 confirming that WOKR(AM) "THE TEAM 1310" is now broadcasting sports from national CBS Sports Radio Network in Canandaigua, New York USA.
 Brian says, "This year, I hope to switch WDNY and WRSB to stereo as well.
 The equipment is in place for WDNY, whereas WRSB needs some custom equipment to boost the PWM modulator to 72vpp to interface with the Nautel rig."
 WOKR also operates their mono FM translator station, temporarily being fed off-air from WRSB-AM using Carver TX-11a tuner.
 Conratulations, Brian and WRSB staff.
 Keep up the great work.